-Procedures where human raters sort items into categories are subject to both classification error and uncertainty when the categories themselves are defined subjectively.
-Data that results from these types of tasks require a proper statistical treatment if: (i)~the population frequencies of the categories are to be estimated with low bias; (ii)~items are to be assigned to these categories reliably; and (iii)~the agreement of raters assessed.
-To date there have been few options for practitioners seeking software that implement the required range of statistical models.
-The package described in this paper, \pkg{rater} for \proglang{R} \citep{rcoreteam}, provides the ability to fit Bayesian versions of a variety of statistical models to categorical rating data, with a range of tools to extract and visualise parameter estimates.
+Rating procedures, in which items are sorted into categories, are subject to both classification error and uncertainty when the categories themselves are defined subjectively.
+Data that results from these types of tasks require a proper statistical treatment if: (1) the population frequencies of the categories are to be estimated with low bias, (2) items are to be assigned to these categories reliably, and (3) the agreement of raters is to be assessed.
+To date there have been few options for practitioners seeking software that implements the required range of statistical models.
+The R package described in this paper, \CRANpkg{rater}, provides the ability to fit Bayesian versions of a variety of statistical models to categorical rating data, with a range of tools to extract and visualise parameter estimates.

-The statistical models that we have presented are based on the Dawid--Skene model and recent modifications of it including extensions, such as the hierarchical Dawid--Skene model where the rater-specific parameters are assumed to be drawn from a population distribution, and simplifications that, for example, assume exchangeable raters with identical performance characteristics (homogenous Dawid--Skene), or homogeneity criteria where classification probabilities are identical regardless of the true, underlying category of an item (class-conditional Dawid--Skene).
+The statistical models that we have presented are based on the Dawid--Skene model and recent modifications of it including extensions, such as the hierarchical Dawid--Skene model where the rater-specific parameters are assumed to be drawn from a population distribution, and simplifications that, for example, assume exchangeable raters with identical performance characteristics (homogeneous Dawid--Skene), or homogeneity criteria where classification probabilities are identical regardless of the true, underlying category of an item (class-conditional Dawid--Skene).

-We provided: (1)~an explanation of the type of data structures that result from categorical ratings and options for representing these data in different formats; (2)~a description of the construction and implementation of the package; (3)~a comparison of our package to other existing packages for fitting latent class models in \proglang{R}; (4)~an introduction to the user interface; and (5)~input and output from worked examples of the analysis of data from real-world studies using \pkg{rater}.
+We provided: (1) an explanation of the type of data formats that categorical ratings are recorded in, (2) a description of the construction and implementation of the package, (3) a comparison of our package to other existing packages for fitting latent class models in R, (4) an introduction to the user interface, and (5) worked examples of real-world data analysis using \CRANpkg{rater}.